-Cybersecurity in the defense industrial base Bookmark has been added
+Cybersecurity in the defense industrial base has been saved

 Cybersecurity in the defense industrial base